AdiKul1294/Group3-POPL-Project/doc/Code Explanation.md

 **Rust also uses fewer line of code, as we show below for all CRUD operations.**

 1. Creating Notes
+   Using collection defined above, we use insert_one fucntion to create a new note.
 ```
 let document = doc! {
         "title": title,